discourse/discourse/docs/INSTALL-digital-ocean.md

 The [Discourse Docker Image][dd] makes it easy to set up Discourse on a cloud server.
 In this guide I'll assume that you are using [Digital Ocean][do], although these steps will work on other similar services.

 The below guide assumes that you have no knowledge of Ruby/Rails or Linux shell, so it will be detailed.
-Feel free to skip steps which you are comfortable with.
+Feel free to skip steps you are comfortable with.

 # Create New Digital Ocean Droplet